 User Prefers Assistance in @@@@@ Language

 This flag indicates that the user prefers assistance in another language.
+(Language lists will be mapped to standardized lists)

+User Requires Assistance in @@@@@ Language

-(Language lists will be mapped to standardized lists)Financial Information
+This flag indicates that the user requires assistance in another language.
+(Language lists will be mapped to standardized lists)

+Financial Information

+Income Period

+User can designate if the income information will be bi-weekly, monthly, annually, etc.

-Monthly Income
+Monthly Income Amount

-This flag will indicate that the dollar amount provided is a monthly income.
-Whether the relevant income amount is net, gross, before or after taxes, etc., is up to the source and receiving systems to callibrate.
+This flag will indicate that the dollar amount provided is the income for the Income Period.
+Whether the relevant income amount is net, gross, before or after taxes, etc., is up to the source and receiving systems to calibrate.

 Annual Income

 This flag will indicate that the dollar amount provided is an annual income.
-Whether the relevant income amount is net, gross, before or after taxes, etc., is up to the source and receiving systems to callibrate.
+Whether the relevant income amount is net, gross, before or after taxes, etc., is up to the source and receiving systems to calibrate.

 Number of Dependents

 This flag indicates the number of dependents the user has.
-The criteria, such as age, that is factored into counting dependents is up to the source and receiving systems to callibrate.
+The criteria, such as age, that is factored into counting dependents is up to the source and receiving systems to calibrate.

 Income Type

 This flag indicates the types of income a user has.
-There can be multiple income types, such as wages, interest income, allimony, etc..
+There can be multiple income types, such as wages, interest income, alimony, etc..

 Expense Type